niravbeni/multimodal-pdf/README.md

-# Multimodal PDF Chat
+# Text PDF Chat

-A powerful application that allows users to chat with PDF documents using multimodal AI capabilities.
+A streamlined application that allows users to chat with PDF documents using text-based RAG (Retrieval-Augmented Generation).

 ## Features

 - Chat with PDF documents using natural language
-- Support for text, tables, and images within PDFs
+- Efficient text extraction and processing
 - Two modes of operation:
   - Use a preloaded collection of documents
   - Upload your own PDFs for analysis